ArekKrak/m24-reddit-client/docs/README.md

         - a banner explaining that fresh data couldn't be loaded.
         - The "cached example posts" so the UI remains usable.
     - If comments fail, the modal shows a friendly error message instead of crashing.

 ---

+## Wireframes

+The initial layout was sketched as:

+- Header with title and search bar at the top
+- Left sidebar card listing subreddits
+- Main column of post cards
+- Centered modal for post details and comments

+---